elliottdehn/lit-word-bot/README.md

 It relies on heuristics to make a good guess as to whether or not a word is worth defining.
 While it's not 100% perfect, readers seem to enjoy the comments.
 Any given comment can be easily deleted by readers if it's not desired.

 Status: The bot can run all day autonomously.
 Readers seem to by-and-large like the comments it makes.
 As of writing this, it's earned 1864 "upvotes" in the space of about 2 days.
+It earns an average of 35 Karma per comment, which beats my personal account's average of 25.

 If you'd like to mess around with it, you should: